zelzhan/Linear-algebra-with-python/README.md

 My implementation of machine learning stuff

-First of all should mention the research paper written about [Machine learning](https://github.com/zelzhan/Machine-learning/tree/master/research)
+First of all should mention the [research](https://github.com/zelzhan/Machine-learning/tree/master/research) paper that I have done

 ## Getting Started